 ‘God help you when the Devil wants you!’

-Race with the Devil is a 1975 action horror feature film directed by Jack Starrett from a screenplay written by Lee Frost (The Thing with Two Heads) and Wes Bishop.
+Race with the Devil is a 1975 action horror thriller film directed by Jack Starrett from a screenplay written by Lee Frost (The Thing with Two Heads) and Wes Bishop.
 Produced by Wes Bishop and [uncredited] Lee Frost.

 The movie stars starring Peter Fonda, Warren Oates, Loretta Swit, Lara Parker and R.G.
 Armstrong (The Beast Within; Evilspeak).